cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_12.rst

 | close-fisted: unwilling to spend money.
 |
 | parsimony
-| Definition: extreme unwillingness to spend money or use resources:.
+| Definition: extreme unwillingness to spend money or use resources.
 | Usage: a great tradition of public design has been shattered by government parsimony.
 |
 | deprave